westsider/SwiftUI_TakeHome/Readme.md

 ## Installation

 This project can be cloned or downloaded as a zip file.
 Please use the master branch.
-We are using swift 5.4 wih Xcode 12.5.
+We are using swift 5.4 with Xcode 12.5.
 No dependencies required.

 ## Notes on requirements

-Although Im aware of Swift UI I hven't used it before so I learned it this weekend.
-I have no prior experiencee with VIPER.
-I read up on viper and implemented what I learned.
+Although I am aware of Swift UI, I have not used it before.
+I took the opportunity to  learn it this weekend.
+I also have had no prior experience with VIPER and so I also  read up on viper and implemented what I learned.

 There are 2 branches to look at.

-First I did a vanilla Swift UI imprementation on the main branch.
-I follwed Apple's user interface guideline which require clean navigation bars.
+First I did a vanilla Swift UI implementation on the main branch.
+The request was for the nav buttons to have backgrounds.
+This does not follow Apple's design guidelines and would have caused a rejection during app store review.
 So I did not add backgrounds to the the nav buttons.
-This would have caused the apple app store to reject this app.

-Second I did another branch called dev-viper.
-I have it working but ultimately I would like to refactor the presentor and interactor to satisfy the VIPER design pattern.
+Second, I did another branch called dev-viper.
+I have it working but ultimately I would like to refactor the presenter and interactor to satisfy the viper design pattern.

 ## Usage